MMirabito/VM-Inventroy/README.md

 - **VMware Workstation**: Installed and configured on your system
 - **Administrator Rights**: Recommended for full registry access

+### Development Dependencies (Optional)

+If you plan to contribute to this project or use the automated versioning features:

+- **Git**: For version control and accessing the pre-commit hook functionality
+- **jq**: JSON processor required for the pre-commit hook (install with `winget install jqlang.jq`)

 ### Installation

 1. **Clone or Download** this repository: